-About 82% of the health expenditure in 2009 was in the public sector (Harrison 2012).
-Private expenditure is mainly for drugs and other medical products as well as private hospital care.
-Despite having a national health care system, 11.5% of the British population holds private health insurance (Dixon and Robinson 2002).
-Future "pro-market" reforms in the United Kingdom's NHS would likely shift decision making to general practitioners, let some hospitals become nonprofit, and give patients more control over their health care.
+It is also of interest to note that 11.5% of the British population holds private health care insurance (Dixon and Robinson 2002), and approximately 2.2 billion pounds are spent annually in the acute sector of private health care (Doyle and McNeilly 1999).
+Future "pro-market" reforms in the UK's National Health Service would likely shift decision making to general practitioners, let some hospitals become nonprofit, and give patients more control over their health care.